LizaSmirnov/professional_portfolio/README.md

 ## Installation

--I used a lot of the class code to get started from week one and two creat website.
+-I used a lot of the class code to get started from week one and two create website.
 It was a lot of coping and pasting exactly what I needed as well as understanding what it was used for

 ## Usage
 ![image](https://user-images.githubusercontent.com/122588135/219582907-2fdd4644-4733-4d4f-bbd7-8e169d4a5ad8.png)